viviRbi/vyNote/Javascript-notes.md

 # JavaScript

 ### What is JavaScript?
-- Javascript is the **Programming Language** to make web page interactive.
-It allows use to implement complex features on web pages
+- Javascript is the **Programming Language** to make web page interactive, we can implement complex features on web pages
 - It was originally created as small scripting language that could interact with the DOM.
 - Js designed to intergrate into HTML.
 All major web browsers support Javascript